Clickworkers and crowdsourcing: what are they and why do we need to rethink this model for AI?

 1. Lack of data quality and consistency

-Massive use of clickworkers has produced large volumes of annotated data, but often at the cost of very uneven or even poor quality.
-Fragmented tasks, spread across a multitude of workers, can introduce inconsistencies into annotations.
+The massive use of clickworkers has made it possible to produce large volumes of annotated data, but often at the cost of very uneven or even poor quality.
+Fragmented tasks, spread across a multitude of workers, can introduce inconsistencies in π annotations.
 Yet today's AI models require flawlessly consistent and accurate data to operate effectively.
 This variability in data quality represents a major challenge for algorithm performance.

 β